U.S. Department of State Seal

 • Replace a stolen or lost passport.

-Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. consulate in your district for assistance.
+Domestic Violence: U.S. citizen victims of domestic violence are encouraged to contact the Embassy or the nearest Consulate for assistance.

-• It is illegal to take pictures of certain buildings, such as inside certain areas of Australian airports, near prisons, and at military bases.
+It is illegal to take pictures of certain buildings, including inside certain areas of Australian airports, near prisons, and at military bases.

-• Penalties for possession, use, or trafficking of drugs are strict.
+Alcohol and Drugs: Penalties for drug possession, use, and trafficking are strict.
 Convicted offenders can expect lengthy sentences and fines.
-Please see Australia’s Department of Health webpage for further information.
+Visit Australia’s Department of Health webpage for further information.

-• Random breath testing of a driver's blood alcohol level is a common occurrence.
+Random breath testing of a driver's blood alcohol level is common.

 Potential Health Screening: Australian authorities have broad powers to prevent the entry of diseases and other materials into Australia that might pose a threat to its welfare.
-In the event of a public health emergency involving a communicable disease, passengers arriving in Australia may be subject to strict health screening measures, including testing, monitoring, and assessment for possible quarantine.
+During a public health emergency involving a communicable disease, when arriving in Australia, you may be subject to strict health screening measures, including testing, monitoring, and possible quarantine.

-Customs: Australian customs authorities enforce very strict regulations concerning the importation from all countries of items such as agricultural goods, including plants and food products, and wood products, as well as very strict quarantine standards for animals and pets.
-Can you bring it in?
+Customs: Australian customs authorities enforce strict regulations concerning the importation of agricultural goods, including plants, food products, and wood products, as well as strict quarantine standards for animals and pets.
+More information is available here: Can you bring it in?

 Contact the Embassy of Australia in Washington, D.C., or one of Australia's consulates in the United States for specific information regarding customs requirements, and visit the Australian Government’s Department of Agriculture website for additional information.

-Australia experiences a range of natural disasters, including bushfires, floods, and severe storms.
+Natural Disasters: Australia experiences a range of natural disasters, including bushfires, floods, and severe storms.
 These events are difficult to predict and can result in loss of life.
-You should be aware of conditions around you and monitor local weather and safety reports so you can take appropriate action when needed.
+Stay aware of conditions around you and monitor local weather and safety reports so you can take appropriate action.

-See our webpage for information on storm preparedness and response.
+See our Crisis and Disaster page for information on storm preparedness and response.

 Safety Concerns: